cathalohinse/Aiteanna-Speisiula/README.md

-ICT Skills 1 Assignment: Sraithín Gym Services
+Enterprise Web Development Assignment 1: Áiteanna Spéisiúla
 =========================

-This began in earnest on Saturday the 25th of July 2020.
+This began on Monday the 22nd of February 2021